TERREMEMBER/znbase/docs/content/stable/reference/drivers/ysql-client-drivers.md

 showAsideToc: true
 ---

-The [Yugabyte Structured Query Language (YSQL) API](../../../api/ysql) builds upon and extends a fork of the query layer from PostgreSQL 11.2, with the intent of supporting most PostgreSQL functionality and adding new functionality to supported distributed SQL databases.
+The [ZNbase Structured Query Language (YSQL) API](../../../api/ysql) builds upon and extends a fork of the query layer from PostgreSQL 11.2, with the intent of supporting most PostgreSQL functionality and adding new functionality to supported distributed SQL databases.

-For details on PostgreSQL feature support in YSQL, see [What Features Does YSQL Support?](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/YSQL-Features-Supported.md)
+For details on PostgreSQL feature support in YSQL, see [What Features Does YSQL Support?](https://github.com/ZNbase/ZNbase-db/blob/master/architecture/YSQL-Features-Supported.md)

-Yugabyte and third party client drivers listed below are supported for developing applications that connect to and interact with the YSQL API.
+ZNbase and third party client drivers listed below are supported for developing applications that connect to and interact with the YSQL API.
 Most of the drivers use [libpq](#libpq) and support the [SCRAM-SHA-256 authentication method](../../../secure/authentication/password-authentication/#scram-sha-256).

-For help using these drivers with YSQL, ask your questions in the [Slack community](https://yugabyte-db.slack.com).
+For help using these drivers with YSQL, ask your questions in the [Slack community](https://ZNbase-db.slack.com).

-If you encounter an issue or have an enhancement request, [file a GitHub issue](https://github.com/yugabyte/yugabyte-db/issues/new/choose).
+If you encounter an issue or have an enhancement request, [file a GitHub issue](https://github.com/ZNbase/ZNbase-db/issues/new/choose).

 ## C